A comprehensive guide that covers the fundamentals of Situational Awareness. A practical resource for beginners and security professionals alike.

-The ability to go about your day, absorbing crucial information about your surroundings so you can make rapid, logical decisions is a significant skill set that is becoming more and more rare, due to life’s ever-growing distractions.
+The ability to go about your day, absorbing crucial information about your surroundings so you can make rapid decisions is a significant skill set that is becoming more and more rare, due to life’s ever-growing distractions.
 How often do you witness people who are completely unaware of their surroundings, as they walk aimlessly, distracted by the activity of their phone?
 Or the idiot driver who slams on their brakes as a result of the sudden appearance of traffic, despite the adequate visibility available?
 We’ve all seen it and you know what?
-We’ve probably all done it at some point.
+We’re all regularly falling victim to the habit.
 The complexity of the modern urban environment, with all its moving parts, far exceeds our capacity to comprehend it.
 This confrontation of extreme complexity forces us to filter out specific details.
 Situational Awareness is not simply the tireless process of gathering the most information about your environment – But rather, the art of choosing the right details to pay attention to.

 Situational awareness is often portrayed in film, TV and books as a useful ability for some of fiction’s most capable characters, as a countermeasure against the most severe threats one can face.
 Some of my personal favourite portrayals of situational awareness include Jason Bourne’s bemusement upon the realisation that he has mentally registered all the licence plates in the car park, observing the waitress as a left-hander, and concluding that the 215lbs guy at the counter knows how to handle himself.
 Another applaudable display of fine situational awareness is the training scene in the movie Spy Game, starring Brad Pitt.
 Tom Bishop (Brad Pitt) finds himself being tutored inside a restaurant – Mr Bishop’s training demands a thorough analysis of his immediate surroundings along with a methodical breakdown of some of the restaurant’s patrons in tremendous detail.
 (Video below)